 All the printed material, including the hand programme and the festival’s official book, are printed on recycled paper from sustainable forests, chlorine free and printed using inks without heavy metal or hazardous chemical substances (Blue Angel certified).
-Moreover, the official merchandise festival bags are made using 100% organic cotton and are printed with water-based inks.

 Also the glasses used to serve drinks on the Parc del Fòrum site are recyclable as they are made from disposable polypropylene.
 To ensure that they will be recycled there are over 190 selective recycling points

 And, the cleaning of the portable toilets is carried out with an innovative process that uses very little water in order to save natural resources and energy.